Friday's high school football matchups, locations — and predictions

 Location: 10800 E. Valencia Road

 What to expect: Mica Mountain only has a few varsity games scheduled in its inaugural season, with the next game set for Oct.
 8 against Douglas.
 The Thunderbolts also have a contest scheduled on Nov.
 5 against Amphitheater.
 Mica Mountain, Vail’s new shiny school with top-tier facilities and resources, is located on Valencia Road near Houghton Road, and will become an attractive destination for football players from Tucson’s east side and Vail.
-Coolidge shioudl keep the game interesting, but the Thunderbolts prevail in their first home game.
-Call it 21-20.
+Coolidge should keep the game interesting, but the Thunderbolts prevail in their first home game, 21-20.

 Contact sports producer Justin Spears at 573-4312 or jspears@tucson.com.
 On Twitter: @JustinESports